-Tucked away in the lush Umpqua National Forest along the South Umpqua River, Three C Rock Campground and Day-Use is an absolutely beautiful destination along the stretch of the emerald-green river that makes outdoor adventure memorable.
-The place was named after the Civilian Conservation Corps (CCC) that built its camp here in 1930s.
+Tucked away in the lush Umpqua National Forest, Three C Rock Campground and Day-Use is an absolutely beautiful destination along the stretch of the emerald-green South Umpqua River that makes outdoor adventure memorable.
+The place was named after the Civilian Conservation Corps (CCC) that built its camp here in the 1930s.

-If you’re looking for the perfect summer outing with your friends and family, Three C Rock is an ideal fun-filled destination, offering camping, picnicking, hiking, swimming, and even seasonal fishing.
+If you’re looking for the perfect summer outing with your friends and family, Three C Rock is an ideal fun-filled site, offering camping, picnicking, hiking, swimming, and even seasonal fishing.

-The stretch of South Umpqua River within the boundary of the Umpqua National Forest accented by a series of swimming holes, waterfalls, and rapids.
-Some places have rock ledges, rocks and cliffs that have been used for exciting plunge into the refreshing water.
+The stretch of the South Umpqua River within the boundary of the Umpqua National Forest is accented by a series of swimming holes, waterfalls, and rapids.
+Some places have rock ledges, rocks, and cliffs that have been used for an exciting plunge into the refreshing water.

-Three C Rock offers a refreshing swimming along the 300-foot long channel.
+Three C Rock offers refreshing swimming along the 300-foot long channel.
 The bright green water is transparent and clear, so you can see underwater rock ledges and rocks on the river bottom.
 The bank is bedrock with underwater ledges.
-The channel is deep with 2-foot high rock rising in the middle of river that is used for jumping.
-Some underwater ledges are allowed for fun jumps.
+The channel is deep with a 2-foot high rock rising in the middle of the river that is used for jumping.
+Some underwater ledges allow for fun jumps.

 The 0.1-mile accessible Cathedral Falls Trail leads to a viewing area at the base of Cathedral Falls.
 The 60-foot seasonal waterfall plunges into a hidden rock grotto.
-In the dry season the waterfall disappears, but impressive rock bluff and cathedral window formation are worth to see any time of a year.
+During the dry season, the waterfall disappears, but impressive rock bluff and cathedral window formation are worth seeing any time of a year.

 Three C Rock is only the place on the South Umpqua within the Tiller Ranger District where seasonal fishing is permitted.
 Check the latest fishing rules and regulations before fishing.